shanapu/MyJailbreak/README.md

 ##### Commands
 ```
-- sm_zombie / sm_undead - Allows players to vote for a Zombie
+- sm_zombie - Allows players to vote for a Zombie
-- sm_setzombie - Allows the Admin(sm_map) or Warden to set Zombie as next round
+- sm_setzombie - Allows the Admin or Warden to set Zombie as next round
 ```
 ##### Cvars
 ```